monk-io/docs/_mkdocs/docs/use-cases.md

 Monk removes most of the overhead, scope and headaches from today's orchestration:

 -   **Months of DevOps**, From hiring specialists to DIYing an efficient CI/CD pipeline.
+    <br>&#8594;
-<br>--> _With Monk you can get well-configured stacks up & runnuing in minutes_.
-See [Monk in 10 minutes -->](monk-in-10.md)
+    _With Monk you can get well-configured stacks up & runnuing in minutes_.
+See [Monk in 10 minutes &#8594;
+    ](monk-in-10.md)

 -   **Devtools creep**: Using Kubernetes?
 Brush up on your Helm syntax, sign up to Terraform and get their EKS module, then repeat for the GCP portion of your app.
+    <br>&#8594;
-<br>--> _Monk is one solution: compose with Hub templates, deploy from a single manifest, manage with the built-in Engine_.
-See [Monk ecosystem -->](key-concepts.md)
+    _Monk is one solution: compose with Hub templates, deploy from a single manifest, manage with the built-in Engine_.
+See [Monk ecosystem &#8594;
+    ](key-concepts.md)

 -   **Cloud provider lock-in**: Managed services or manual deployments force you into specific providers, make future migration a pain, or make multi-cloud deployments simply too much of a hassle.
+    <br>&#8594;
-<br>--> _Monk lets you use any combination of infrastructure and switch gears whenever you want.
+    \_Monk lets you use any combination of infrastructure and switch gears whenever you want.

-- **Moving clouds?** Simply add your new cloud's credentials with_ `monk cluster provider add --provider=` _and run your templates there._ See [Monk vs. other software -->](comparison.md)
+-   **Moving clouds?** Simply add your new cloud's credentials with* `monk cluster provider add --provider=` \_and run your templates there.* See [Monk vs. other software &#8594;
+    ](comparison.md)

 ## 1. Find Inspiration for Your Stack